Completing Bankruptcy's Schedule D: Creditors Who Hold Claims Secured by Property

 What If the Creditor Already Took the Property?

-If you originally had a secured debt but the collateral was repossessed or foreclosed prior to your bankruptcy filing, the remaining debt is no longer secured.
-Such a debt should be listed on Schedule F (Creditors Holding Unsecured Nonpriority Claims), not Schedule D.
+If your property was repossessed or foreclosed prior to your bankruptcy filing, the amount you still owe is no longer secured.
+The remaining debt is not listed on Schedule D. Instead, the balance should be listed on Schedule E/F (Creditors Who Have Unsecured Claims).

 How to Complete Schedule D